 Though this temple was erected in the 18th century, it still bears to stand in between us.

-Architecturally, it is made off concerning multiple roofs.
+Architecturally, it is made off of multiple roofs.
 Which is more likely the traditional roofing style of Nepal.
 Although it is made in a traditional format, it still has some uniqueness.
-More than any other temples which seem similar to traditional architecture.
+More than any other temple which seems similar to traditional architecture.

 Furthermore, the Laxminarayan temple is blessed with the pristine image of Laxmiarayan.
 But that doesn’t mean there are two statues of the deities i.e Laxmi and Narayan.

 Instead, there is only one image which generally is of a combined form of Laxmi and Narayan.
 If you take an attentive look at the statue, then you realize it.
 That the statue actually has two different figures as well as bearings.

 The entrance fee to enter Bhaktapur along with the Bhaktapur Durbar Square varies as per the nationality.
 It costs, Rs.1500 for Non-SAARC nationality, Rs.500 to SAARC, and Chinese citizens, and free for the Nepalese.

 No, it doesn’t.
 It lies at Dattatraya Square which is approximately far as of 10 mins walk.